Crashris858/Img411_FeelingSeally/README.md

 # Feelin Sealy
-Seals are often sought to be peaceful creatures, but they have had enough...
+Seals are often thought to be peaceful creatures, but they have had enough...

 The seals have mobilized to take their land (everyhwere) back and make it Whimiscal.